avaneev/biteopt/README.md

 calculate and that have a large iteration budget.
-Tests have shown that on smooth functions that have many strongly competing minima this "deep" method considerably increases the chance to find a global solution, relative to the CBiteOpt class, but still requires several retries with different random seeds.
+Tests have shown that on smooth functions that have many strongly competing minima this "deep" method considerably increases the chance to find a global solution, relative to the CBiteOpt class, but still requires several attempts with different random seeds.
 When using this method, the required iteration budget usually increases by a factor of M<sup>0.5</sup>, but the number of the required optimization attempts usually decreases.
 In practice, it is not always possible to predict